aayush2310/StyleLLM/README.md

 # My Contribution
-My role in the team was to make the app.py file and search for some cool
+My role in the team was to make the app.py file and search for some cool logos to use in the UI.Apart from that, I was assigned the task to test prompts on the Promt Lab of the BAM portal for the sarcastic mode.